fourieraudio/docs/versioned_docs/version-1.2.0/getting-started.md

 :::info

-Please bear in mind that we will use example IP addresses below, but please configure the IP addresses as you need.
+Please bear in mind, we will use example IP addresses below, but please configure the IP addresses as you need.

 :::